New Virus Deaths In Spain Fall To Two-month Low Under 100 - UrduPoint

 New Virus Deaths In Spain Fall To Two-month Low Under 100

-The number came a day before Spain is to further relax lockdown measures across the country, but not in Madrid and Barcelona.
+The number came a day before Spain is to further relax lockdown measures across the country, except in Madrid and Barcelona.

 At the height of the current outbreak in early April, Spain counted 950 deaths in one day.

-Simon said Spain was now "very close" to putting an end to the transmission of the virus, adding this was thanks to efforts by the population.
+Spain was now "very close" to putting an end to the transmission of the virus, thanks to the efforts of the population, said Simon.

 He warned, however, that the danger of a second wave of infections was "still very big".